Ginj-capture/Ginj/readme.md

 In the meantime, it's just there and it's free...
 Enjoy :-)

 #### Note about app validation
-If you want to share captures via Dropbox or Google Photos, you will get lots of warnings about that during the authorization process.
-Please don't be scared, this app is not yet validated by Dropbox nor Google so this is perfectly normal.
+If you want to share captures via Dropbox or Google Photos, you will get lots of warnings about the dangers of using a non-validated application during the authorization process.

+Please don't be scared, this app is indeed not (yet) validated by Dropbox nor Google so this is perfectly normal.

 I intend to apply for validation, but in the meantime, you ~~can trust me~~ should never trust anyone, so please check the source code and verify Ginj does nothing bad.